emfcamp/software_stories/volunteer_system_user_stories.md

               > For any shifts tied to something from the schedule
             * json file
               > Will let us have external tools to build lists of shifts
-            * shift creation tool currently exists as a Python script with no web UI
         + Create multiple shifts by defining parameters
             * Time of the first shift
             * Shift duration
             * Number of shifts
             * Whether to repeat for all 3 days (e.g. bar will have different opening hours based on day)

-* Have the opportunity to preview any created shifts or changes made to shifts before confirming them (especially for importing or creating from parameters). - new feature
+    - Have the opportunity to preview any created shifts or changes made to shifts before confirming them (especially for importing or creating from parameters). - new feature

 ### During the event

 * Sign a volunteer up (add new volunteer record) - new feature
 * Sign a volunteer up for a shift (either if they have already signed up to volunteer system
 * Remove a volunteer from being signed up for a shift
 * Edit shift info
 * Ban a volunteer (and record a reason) from signing up for shifts
 * View all volunteers that have signed up for a shift
 * Contact:
     - All volunteers
-    - All volunteers with certain training
+    - Volunteers with certain training
-    - All volunteers who have indicated that they may be contacted for cover now
+    - Volunteers who have indicated that they may be contacted for cover now
     - Volunteers signed up to particular shift(s)
+    - Combinations of the above
-* View which volunteers are currently in which shifts - schedule view
+* View which volunteers are currently in which shifts
-* View which current shifts require volunteers - schedule view
+* View which current shifts require volunteers
-* View which upcoming shifts require volunteers - schedule view
+* View which upcoming shifts require volunteers
-* View which current shifts are "unsupervised" - schedule view
+* View which current shifts are "unsupervised"

 ## As someone being helped by volunteers I would like to: